andrewjmead/wpsites/README.md

 ### Database name

-There is no option for defining the database name to create.
-Instead, the database name comes from the unique slug you pick when creating a WordPress site with `wpsites create`.
+There is no option to define the database name.
+Instead, the slug you provide running `wpsites create` is used as the database name.

 ### Admin username